 The type of gem you will want to slot into your War Hammer is heavily dependent upon your build and what you’re trying to accomplish.
 If you are running as a Tank you might prefer a Carnelian gem for taunting.
 If you are going DPS-PvP you might want Malachite to do more damage against targets with Crowd Control status effects.
 If you are going DPS-PvE you will likely pick the Opal for the highest uptime.
 (You can check our quick reference guide for gems for a full list of gems and their effects).

 The Opal is a universally recommended choice due to the uptime of the damage increase you’ll receive.

 Carnelian: +X% more threat with Taunt abilities would be used if Tanking in PVE

 With a War Hammer, the damage type you will be dealing is Strike.
 Our Damage Type vs Mob Types Quick Chart guide as a complete breakdown for every weapon.
-Ancients will be the monsters most affected by this and is ideal to use against them.
-Corrupted and Varangian are resistant to Strike.
+Ancients will be the monsters most affected by this and is ideal to use it against them.
 The Lost also take extra damage from Strike.

 That Concludes our New World War Hammer Guide.
 For more on where to level your War Hammer, check out our Weapon Leveling Locations.